How to interpret

 More information about the scales used for NAPLAN and NAP sample assessments can be found at Scales.

 For NAPLAN results, a national minimum standard is defined and located on the assessment scale for each year level.
 Band 2 is the minimum standard for Year 3, band 4 is the minimum standard for Year 5, band 5 is the minimum standard for Year 7 and band 6 is the minimum standard for Year 9.
 These standards represent increasingly challenging skills and require increasingly higher scores on the NAPLAN scale.

-For NAP sample assessments, proficient standards represent a reasonably challenging level of performance where students need to demonstrate more than the minimal skills expected at that year level.
+For NAP sample assessments, proficient standards represent a 'challenging but reasonable' level of performance where students need to demonstrate more than the minimal skills expected at that year level.

 More information about the performance standards defined for NAPLAN and NAP sample assessments can be found at Standards.

 The minimum standards and common scales for NAPLAN results across all year levels are illustrated in the picture below: